d4n3sh/thedaneshproject/content/posts/2009-08-17-inked-has-a-new-card-out.md

 Anyways, here's my first post..

 Inked Tattoo and Piercing studio in Sunway has a new card out.
-I've personally been there before and find their work to be excellent&#8230;.
+I've personally been there before and find their work to be excellent....

 [<img loading="lazy" class="alignnone size-full wp-image-1699" title="Inked-card-1" src="/wp-content/uploads/2009/08/Inked-card-1.png" alt="Inked-card-1" width="400" height="228" />][1]